 Passport and Immigration (VISA)

 All visitors to Australia must have a valid visa to travel to and enter Australia.
-Welcome letters can be requested from firstname.lastname@example.org following completion of Conference registration.
-For VISA information please download the following information factsheet from the Australian Immigration Office.
+Invitation letters can be requested from email@example.com following completion of Conference registration.
+For VISA information please refer to the following links from the Australian Immigration website.

 Because of time changes and jet lag we suggest you arrive in Australia a few days prior to the commencement of the Conference.
 This will enable you to relax and familiarise yourself with your hotel and its surrounds before the start of the Conference.